 You’ll mix the ingredients in this order: First, cream together the vegetable shortening and both sugars.
 Then, mix in the peanut butter and flax egg.
 Next, mix in the baking soda, salt, vanilla, + ½ cup of the flour.

 Finally, mix in the rest of the flour, ½ cup at a time, until everything is combined.
 This will result in a crumbly (but still moist) dough that’s super easy to roll into balls!

 Next, we will form and bake our vegan cookies: Use a cookie scoop or regular old spoon to scoop up the mixture and then roll it into a 1-inch ball.
 You should have 48 cookie balls total.

 Finally, put these babies in the oven to bake at 325F for 13-15 minutes.

-The final step is an important one: Allow the vegan peanut butter cookies to cool completely before eating them.
-I know it’s tough to resist cookies straight from the oven.
-And these vegan peanut butter cookies smell particularly fantastic if I do say so myself, which makes it even more difficult.
+And these vegan peanut butter cookies smell particularly fantastic if I do say so myself, which makes it even more difficult to resist.